Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Acknowledgement

 \section{Acknowledgement}

 FW is supported by the EPSRC Centre for Doctoral Training in Health Data Science (EP/S02428X/1), by the Anglo-Austrian Society, and by an Oxford-Reuben scholarship.
 PS is supported in part by the UK EPSRC Programme Grant EP/T028572/1 (VisualAI), in part by the UKRI grant reference EP/X040186/1 (Turing AI Fellowship: Ultra Sound Multi-Modal Video-based Human-Machine Collaboration), and a UK EPSRC Doctoral Training Partnership award.
 ZL is supported by scholarship provided by the EPSRC Doctoral Training Partnerships programme [EP/W524311/1].
 VN, NIHR Rosetrees Trust Advanced Fellowship, NIHR302544, is funded in partnership by the NIHR and Rosetrees Trust.
 NV is supported by the NIHR Oxford Health Biomedical Research Centre (NIHR203316).
 The views expressed are those of the authors and not necessarily those of the NIHR, Rosetrees Trust or the Department of Health and Social Care.
 The authors also acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work (http://dx.doi.org/10.5281/zenodo.22558).
+We would like to thank Abhirup Banerjee for his help with the statistical analysis in the Supplementary.